19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Character Creation/Walkthrough.md

 # Walkthrough

 - [ ] Generate your [Ability Scores](../Player%20Character%20Components/Chosen%20Statistics/Ability%20Scores.md) from one of the following methods
 	- [ ] Assign a value to each of the scores between -3 and +3.
 The total of all your abilities must be equal to 0.
-Good for campaigns with specific character concepts.
+Good for heroic campaigns with specific character concepts.
 	- [ ] Assign a +1 to 3 ability scores manually or randomly.
 The same one can be chosen multiple times.
 Good for simplicity and new players.
 	- [ ] Use the [Old School Ability Generation](Old%20School%20Ability%20Generation.md) method for each ability.
 Good for old school gamers, or those who like the randomness to spark creativity and stories.
 - [ ] Calculate and mark down your derived statistics